-Amul Twitter account blocked briefly after ad targeted China
+Twitter blocks Amul's official account over 'Exit the dragon' post, restores later

-Ahmedabad, June 06: The Twitter account of the Gujarat Cooperative Milk Marketing Federation, owner of the Amul brand, was blocked briefly after it posted a cartoon apparently calling for a boycott of Chinese products.
+Ahmedabad, June 06: The Twitter account of top dairy giant Amul was blocked briefly after it posted a cartoon apparently calling for a boycott of Chinese products.
+The account was restored later.

-GCMMF Managing Director R S Sodhi said that Twitter blocked its handle @Amul_Coop after its advertising agency posted a cartoon featuring its mascot Amul girl' with the caption "Exit the Dragon?" on Thursday night.
+Twitter had blocked Amul allegedly for publishing a doodle against China.
+Amul in the creative had written 'Exit the dragon' in a reference to the Chinese military entering Indian territory and in an obvious pun on Bruce Lee starrer movie 'Enter the Dragon'.

 In the bottom right corner, the advertisement had the words "Amul Made in India".